bhashkar007/guest-entries-notification/README.md

         composer require bhashkar007/guest-entries-notification

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Guest Entries Notification.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Contact Form Extensions.

-## Guest Entries Notification Overview

--Insert text here-

 ## Configuring Guest Entries Notification

--Insert text here-

-## Using Guest Entries Notification

--Insert text here-

-## Guest Entries Notification Roadmap
+Guest Entries Notification have following setting fields:

-Some things to do, and ideas for potential features:

-* Release it
+- From Email
+    Used to set Sender Email.
+By default **System Email Address** will be used.
+- From Name
+    Used to set Sender Email.
+By default **Sender Name** will be used.
+- Email
+    Used to set Recevier Email.
+By default **System Email Address** will be used.
+- Email Subject
+    Used to set Email Subject.
+- Set the template for the email
+    Used to override Email template.
+The template will receive a `entry` variable through which all entry data can be used.

 Brought to you by [Bhashkar Yadav](http://sidd3.com)